Skip to content

 Your cart is empty

-At American Olive Farmer, everything we do is rooted in care—care for the land, for flavor, and for the people we serve.
-We’re a small California-based business offering extra virgin olive oil and balsamic vinegar with intention, not at scale.
-Our work is personal, practical, and rooted in tradition—with a constant eye on quality.
+At American Olive Farmer everything we do is rooted in care—care for the land, for flavor, and for the people we serve.
+We’re a small Northern California business offering local extra virgin olive oil and freshly harvested olives with intention, not at scale.
+Our work is personal, practical, and always operated with our eyes on quality.

 Liz Tagami